thakurtanya/kontikilabsDevelopers/doc/source/Understanding-AlterNlu.rst

 **Selected Value**

 It is the part of the sentence we highlight to tag against a particular entity.
-Each Selected Value in the Alter NLU console has a different color code based on the entity tagged.
+Each "Selected Value" in the Alter NLU console has a different color code based on the entity tagged.

 =======
 Reports